What makes MaterniT GENOME unique?

 Your blood sample is sent on the same day to Integrated Genetics, the laboratory in the USA responsible for processing the test.

-Your MaterniT GENOME results will usually be received within 7 calendar days from the day of your blood draw.
+Your MaterniT GENOME results will usually be received within 5-7 working days from the day of your blood draw.

 We will communicate your results to you, usually by secure email, as soon as they have been received and authorised by Dr Nyberg.
 However should there be anything untoward, Dr Nyberg will first call you to discuss your report.